When Robert Morgenthau passed away in New York, aged 99, he died where he had fought.

 From early in his career he targeted organised crime and corporate corruption and set up the office's first specialist unit to investigate Wall Street.
-One of his cases also set a legal precedent that allows for accountants to be held liable for falsified financial reports.
+One of the unit's cases helped to set a legal precedent which, to this day, makes accountants liable for falsified financial reports.

 In 1962, Morgenthau stepped down to run an unsuccessful bid for New York's gubernatorial race.
 He later returned to the role but left again in 1969, bowing to political pressure from President Richard Nixon.

 Following a brief return to private practice, and a stint as deputy mayor, he joined the world of public prosecution again - this time, as District Attorney of New York County.

 For the next 32 years, Morgenthau served as New York's top prosecutor.

 When he was first elected in 1975, the city was in the midst of a crisis fuelled by government bankruptcy and rampant crime.
 That year, 648 people were murdered in Manhattan alone.

 In his early years as district attorney, Morgenthau took aim at career criminals, crooked landlords and child pornographers, and promoted the use of modern investigation techniques like DNA testing.

 He oversaw the expansion of the office's homicide team, and established new teams to deal with sex crimes and consumer affairs.
 As district attorney he also hired hundreds of black, Hispanic and female lawyers - along with dozens of Spanish-speaking interpreters - to help with investigations.